-We all know we shouldn’t text and drive, so why is it so tempting to reach for the phone the moment you hear that little ding?
+We all know we shouldn’t give into distractions when driving, so why is it so tempting to reach for the phone the moment you hear that little ding?
 Just a quick glance can’t hurt, right?
 Wrong.

 Data from a 2020 National Highway Traffic Safety Administration study shows that 1.6 million crashes, more than 3,100 deaths, and 400,000 injuries were caused by some form of distractions when driving in the year 2019 alone.
 In addition, more than one in four of all accidents—including 87 percent of rear-end collisions—are the result of some form of distracted driving.